-Pūtaiao Pathway: Science, for those wishing to pursue a career in viticulture & wine science, vet nursing or any other science-related field.
+Pūtaiao Pathway: Science, for those wishing to pursue a career in viticulture and wine science, vet nursing or any other science-related field.

 Gain the skills and knowledge to enter degree level study with confidence.
 This qualification will give you an introduction to important skills and ideas, so you’re ready to step up to higher level study; including at degree level.
-You’ll learn study and communication skills, together with the science background you need to progress and be successful in our wine science & viticulture programme.
-The courses you study will prepare you for entry into the Bachelor of Viticulture & Wine Science or you may choose to enrol in a different field of science.
+You’ll learn study and communication skills, together with the science background you need to progress and be successful in our viticulture and wine science programme.
+The courses you study will prepare you for entry into the Bachelor of Viticulture and Wine Science or you may choose to enrol in a different field of science.

 There are four compulsory courses, each worth 15 credits, to gain the NZ Certificate in Study and Career Preparation (Pūtaiao | Science Pathway) [Level 4].

 - Skills for Successful Tertiary Study.
 To enable students to develop essential study skills required for higher level study through a biological context.

 - Building Communication Competence.
 To enable students to develop oral and written communication skills.

 - Introduction to Chemistry.
 To develop practical skills and essential theoretical knowledge of chemical concepts for further study in science.

 - Introduction to Mathematics Excel Skills.
 To develop mathematical skills and computer literacy

-Graduates of this certificate will be ready to enter degree or diploma level education in their chosen career pathway.
+As a graduate of this certificate you will be ready to enter degree or diploma level education in your chosen career pathway.